NDIS Legislation Changes

 What about other therapies that the NDIS does not include as ‘evidence based’?

-The non-approved support list provides some examples of therapies that the NDIS believes are not evidence-based.
-These are not to be claimed.
+The non-approved support list provides some examples of therapies that the NDIS believes are not evidence based.
+These are unable to be claimed.

 A few examples include: animal therapy, cuddle therapy, hair therapy, yoga therapy etc.